Development Opportunities

 These grants are intended to be completed the semester prior to teaching the course.
 For example, if you receive the January grant, the changes should be made during the Spring semester with the course being taught in the following Summer/Fall semester.

-Recipients designing a new course will receive a $1,000 award and those revising an established course $500.
+Recipients designing a new course will receive a $1,000 award, and those revising an established course will receive $500.

 Anticipated Timeline: 8 weeks-3 months